cockroachdb/docs/v2.1/change-data-capture.md

 toc: false
 ---

-<span class="version-tag">New in v2.1:</span> Change data capture (CDC) provides efficient, distributed, row-level change subscriptions.
+<span class="version-tag">New in v2.1:</span>Stream changes into Apache Kafka using change data capture (CDC).
+CDC provides efficient, distributed, row-level change subscriptions and can be used to support downstream processing such as reporting, caching, or full-text indexing.

 {{site.data.alerts.callout_danger}}
 **This feature is under active development** and only works for a targeted a use case.
 Please [file a Github issue](file-an-issue.html) if you have feedback on the interface.